dMillerus/ChatGPT-5-Projects/README.md

 ---

-**Note**: This is an Obsidian vault.
-Clone and open in Obsidian for the full experience including graph navigation, wikilinks, and knowledge management features.
+**Note**: This is a personal Obsidian knowledge vault with active ChatGPT-5 integration and planned Anthropic support.
+Clone and open in Obsidian for the full experience including graph navigation, wikilinks, conversation archives, and cross-LLM prompt management.